ackul/ackul.github.io/_projects/2025_uofthacks.md

 related_publications: true
 ---

-Had the fun opportunity to join the judging committee at University of Toronto Hacks'25.
+Had the opportunity to join the judging committee at University of Toronto Hacks'25.
 Some memorable clicks from it.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">